opentok/Opentok-Python-SDK/README.rst

 OpenTok broadcast lets you share live OpenTok sessions with many viewers.

-You can use the ``opentok.start_broadcast()`` method to start a live streaming for an OpenTok session.
+You can use the ``opentok.start_broadcast()`` method to start a live stream for an OpenTok session.
 This broadcasts the session to an HLS (HTTP live streaming) or to RTMP streams.

 To successfully start broadcasting a session, at least one client must be connected to the session.